M.I of Shaft given Natural Frequency for Fixed Shaft and Uniformly Distributed Load Solution

 Variables Used

-Moment of inertia of shaft - (Measured in Kilogram Square Meter) - Moment of inertia of shaft can be calculated by taking the distance of each particle from the axis of rotation.
+Moment of inertia of shaft - (Measured in Kilogram Square Meter) - Moment of inertia of shaft is the measure of an object's resistance to changes in its rotation, influencing natural frequency of free transverse vibrations.

-Load per unit length - Load per unit length is the distributed load which is spread over a surface or line.
+Load per unit length - Load per unit length is the force per unit length applied to a system, affecting its natural frequency of free transverse vibrations.

-Length of Shaft - (Measured in Meter) - Length of shaft is the distance between two ends of shaft.
+Length of Shaft - (Measured in Meter) - Length of Shaft is the distance from the axis of rotation to the point of maximum vibration amplitude in a transversely vibrating shaft.

-Young's Modulus - (Measured in Newton per Meter) - Young's Modulus is a mechanical property of linear elastic solid substances.
-It describes the relationship between longitudinal stress and longitudinal strain.
+Young's Modulus - (Measured in Newton per Meter) - Young's Modulus is a measure of the stiffness of a solid material and is used to calculate the natural frequency of free transverse vibrations.

 STEP 1: Convert Input(s) to Base Unit